saeidamiri1/SQL/SQL.md

 --------

 ## Aggregation
-You can retrieves the Statistical summary of variable for other variables, the following scripts generate mean and min of variable reading.
+You can retrieves the Statistical summary of column for other vcolumns, the following scripts generate mean and min of column reading.
 ```{sql, echo = FALSE, message = FALSE}
 SELECT avg(travel_expense) FROM expenses;
 SELECT avg(travel_expense) FROM expenses WHERE id = 8418;
 SELECT min(travel_expense) FROM expenses WHERE id = 8418;
 ```

-Sometimes should find a summary statistics of variable for  another variables
+Sometimes should find a summary statistics of column for  another columns
 ```{sql, echo = FALSE, message = FALSE}
 SELECT id, count(*) FROM expenses  WHERE  id = 8418 AND travel_expense <= 2000;
 SELECT id, count(*),max(travel_expense), sum(travel_expense) FROM expenses;